-In 1606 Quiros, on reaching the island that has retained the name of Espiritu Santo (the largest island of the New Hebrides group), thought that he had discovered the great land of the south, and therefore named the group La Australia del Espiritu Santo.
-After leaving the New Hebrides, Quiros sailed eastward, but Torres, his second-in-command, took a westerly course and passed through the strait that now bears his name.
-In all probability he sighted the Australian Continent, but no mention is made of this fact in his records.
+In 1606 the Spaniard Quiros, on reaching the island that has retained the name of Espiritu Santo (the largest island of the New Hebrides group), thought he had discovered the great land of the south, and therefore named the group La Australia del Espiritu Santo.
+After leaving the New Hebrides, Quiros sailed eastward, but Torres, his second-in-command, took a westerly course, and passed through the strait that now bears his name.
+In all probability he sighted the Australian continent, but no mention of it is made in his records.
 This voyage marks the close of Spanish activity in the work of discovery in the South Seas.